Boshoff93/PLUSH/README.md

 # PLUSH
 Personal Social Media Project - Techologies: React.js, Golang, and RethinkDB

-React.js will be used for the frontend (This repository),
+React.js will be used for the frontend (this repository),

 Golang will be used for backend server API's,